JackLawhorn/Heavens-Above-Gardens-Below/Posts/Long Daylight.md

 After proving that the [[Soldiers of the Red Court|soldiers]] of the [[Red Court]] could swiftly be vanquished by exposure to the light of [[Ylem]], the scholars of the [[Materialists College]] would propose an unprecedented alteration to the [[Elven Signaltower]] before the [[House|Houses]] of the [[Court]].
 Rather than alternating between day and night as designed by the [[Sun Elves]], they would usher in a period of sustained daylight in order to limit the movements of the enemy in [[Omphalos, the City of Gardens]].

 As the [[Red Death period]] went on and the threats to the populace of the City increased, the Court would ultimately approve the motion, ushering in a phenomena now known as the Long Daylight.
-This was highly effective in creating [[Red Death period City of Gardens#Bastions from the Red Court|bastions]] from the soldiers of the Red Court, namely around the Signaltower and in the [[Duchy of Stilts]].
+This was highly effective in creating [[Red Death period City of Gardens#Bastions from the Red Court|bastions]] from the soldiers of the Red Court, namely around the Signaltower and in the [[Barony of Stilts]].

 ## The Daywatch